 A lot of our time is spent making handmade paper objects.
 While some of these objects look pretty good by themselves, we think they have a bigger impact as part of groups.
 The 2 galleries below follow 2 pieces of "inventory" from creation to being part of those ensembles.
+Please see our blog for a couple other examples.

+The 2nd example below is more complex and verges on a finished work, but we prefer showing it as part of an emsemble.
 We love the start in photo 1 - an exuberant diagonal of whimsical purple rectangles and blue polygons.
 One day we're gonna recreate this state as an object in itself.
 Photo 2 sketches in an X motif.
 The third photo shows what we often do: we take a piece too far.
 We pile on color, shapes and pattern until the eye can't make sense of it anymore.

 To restraint dry the piece (that is, dry flat with little warpage), we covered it with no-see-'um mesh and buried it under pebbles from the garden store.
 The piece is handmade pigmented cotton sheets and is about 4' x 7'.